imfrom/imfrom/content/post/guake-module-not-found-pbr.md

 Among these packages was the drop-down terminal **guake**.
 Unlike **yakuake**, which is normally configured without a major setback, running 14.2 required at one point to have vte3 installed, as well as pbr.

-the latter one however, proved to be a chore.
+The latter one however, proved to be a chore.

 The error `error: invalid command 'bdist_wininst'` kept coming up without further info.
 A quick googling around this problem led me to actually nowhere, since one of the comments mentioned about removing support for **wininst** but this [https://github.com/pypa/setuptools/issues/857#issuecomment-273274212](comment) dated as far back as 2017.

-Another error that showed up — no matter what I did to circumvent it during the installation of guake — was the most infamous of all.
+Another error that showed up — no matter what I did to circumvent it during the installation of guake — was the most infamous of all:

 guake `ModuleNotFoundError: No module named 'pbr'`